 One of the best things to do in Roatan is to board a catamaran for a fun-filled sail to the National Marine Reserve.
 Here, whether you’re a snorkel pro or a first-timer, you’ll have the opportunity to snorkel over dazzling coral gardens amid shoals of iridescent tropical fish.

-The underwater life really is extraordinary here/ The Mesoamerican Barrier Reef that surrounds tiny Roatan, the largest of Honduras’ Bay Islands, is second in size only to Australia’s Great Barrier Reef, and exploring it is a bucket-list-worthy family spring break idea.
+The underwater life really is extraordinary here, which makes for an unforgettable family adventure vacation.
+The Mesoamerican Barrier Reef that surrounds tiny Roatan, the largest of Honduras’ Bay Islands, is second in size only to Australia’s Great Barrier Reef, and exploring it is a bucket-list-worthy family spring break idea.
 If you’re lucky, you could spot a sea turtle gliding gracefully by.
 After the underwater adventure, the crew will prepare a barbecue on deck, and for adults, the rum punch flows.

 Can you already feel the tropical sun warming your face?
 Start browsing our incredible range of tropical cruise itineraries now and plan your next fabulous family spring break.